polsys/ennemi/docs/what-is-entropy.md

 H(X) = \mathbb E \log p(x) = \int_\Omega p(x) \log p(x) \,dx.
 $$
 However, this definition leads to one significant difference.
-Continuous random variables always take on infinitely many values.
-Therefore you always need an infinite number of bits to express the value.

 As an example, it is easy to calculate that the uniform distribution on the interval ${[{a}, {b}]}$ has entropy equal to $\log (b-a)$.